 Depth/Length | 20 inches | 21.5 inches |

-In terms of width, the Graco Slimfit is slightly wider than the Graco Triride, measuring 19.88 inches compared to 19 inches for the Triride.
+The Graco Slimfit is slightly wider than the Graco Triride, measuring 19.88 inches compared to 19 inches for the Triride.
 However, the Graco Slimfit's width can be reduced slightly by rotating the cupholder inward, making the seat slimmer.

 In terms of depth or length, the Graco Slimfit is slightly longer than the Graco Triride, measuring 21.5 inches compared to 20 inches for the Triride.